The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 Question.

-1. Explain what does the values P-value = 0.016, Q-value=0.032 and lfdr=0.189 each tell about the hypothesis shown at the 5th column above?
-(The 5th column above corresponds to the 15th smallest P-value after we have added 10 P-values with value 1e-10 at the end of the P-value vector.)
+1. Explain what does the values P-value = 0.016, Q-value = 0.032 and lfdr = 0.189 each tell about the hypothesis shown at the 5th column above?
+(The 5th column above corresponds to the 15th smallest P-value after we have added 10 P-values with a value of 1e-10 at the end of the P-value vector.)

 Null hypothesis testing vs. effect sizes

 Null hypothesis testing is more informative in natural sciences such as physics, chemistry or genetics where clear and plausible null hypotheses can be formulated and then tested, e.g., the mass-energy equivalence in particle physics.
-They are also useful in ranking predictors to produce sparse models that, as we will see soon, are key methods behind successful high dimensional statistical models.
+They are also useful in ranking predictors to produce sparse models that, as we will see soon, are a key to successful high dimensional statistical models.